Frequently Asked Questions

 What is the suggested course load guidelines?

 Students who work full time with family/personal commitments are suggested enrollment of two classes per semester.
 Students who work 20 hours with family/personal commitments are suggested enrollment of three classes per semester.

 Will I be able to complete the clinical practicum in Rochester or in my local area?

 How much time is required to complete the clinical practicum?

 Is a criminal background check required to complete the program?

 Yes.
-Prior to completing the clinical practicum a national criminal background check is required to ensure a safe environment for both students and the public and to meet the contractual requirements of area healthcare facilities.
+Most on-site practicums will require a national criminal background check to ensure a safe environment for both students and the public and to meet the contractual requirements of area healthcare facilities.
 The background check is paid by the student and is currently $55.00.
 In the workforce, most hospitals and consultant companies require a background check.